Skip to main content

 Article 8: Engaging third parties

-8.1.
-The contractor is free to have assignments carried out under its responsibility by one or more employees of the contractor, if necessary with the involvement of third parties.
+8.1 The Contractor is entitled to have orders placed with it carried out by one or more employees of the Contractor under its responsibility, if necessary involving third parties.

-8.2.
-The client will be notified when third parties are engaged.
-If the general terms and conditions of the engaged third party apply to the agreement with the client with regard to its work, the contractor is in that case entitled to invoke the provisions of the terms and conditions used by the third party vis-à-vis the client, if Were the work performed by the contractor?
+8.2 When engaging third parties, the client will be notified.
+If the general terms and conditions of the engaged third party apply to the agreement with the client regarding their work, the contractor is entitled to (also) invoke the provisions of the third party's terms and conditions vis-à-vis the client, as if the work were performed by the contractor itself.

 8.3.
-The Contractor is never liable for shortcomings in the performance of work by third parties.
+The Contractor shall never be liable for any deficiencies in the performance of work by third parties.

-9.1.
-In the event that a person employed by the contractor is seconded to the client, the contractor is only responsible for the availability of this person with the agreed quality for the agreed period, with due observance of the other provisions of this article.
+9.1 In the event that a person employed by the Contractor is seconded to the Client, the Contractor shall, subject to the remainder of this article, be solely responsible for the availability of this person with the agreed quality for the agreed period.

-9.2.
-Subject to the provisions of the previous paragraph, the contractor is not liable for compensation for damage suffered by the client or third parties (partly) caused by the person(s) made available.
+9.2 Except as provided in the previous paragraph, the Contractor shall not be liable for compensation for damage to the Client or third parties (partly) caused by the person(s) made available.

-9.3.
-The client is liable for, and indemnifies the contractor in respect of, claims for compensation of damage from third parties caused by the person(s) made available to the client.
+9.3 The client is liable for, and indemnifies the contractor against, claims for compensation for damage from third parties caused by the person(s) made available to the client.

 Article 10: Execution periods

-10.1.
-Any agreed implementation periods in the agreement and/or accompanying appendices are never strict deadlines, but are only valid as a reasonable estimate, unless otherwise agreed in writing.
-Exceeding the agreed execution term therefore does not constitute an attributable shortcoming and does not entitle the client to compensation, dissolution of the agreement or non-compliance with any obligation or payment vis-à-vis the contractor.
+10.1 Any agreed-upon implementation deadlines in the agreement and/or associated appendices are never final deadlines, but are merely a reasonable estimate, unless otherwise agreed in writing.
+Exceeding the agreed implementation deadline therefore does not constitute an attributable breach and does not entitle the client to compensation, termination of the agreement, or non-fulfillment of any obligation or payment to the contractor.

-10.2.
-If any term threatens to be exceeded, the client and the contractor will consult to discuss the consequences of the exceeding for the further planning.
+10.2 If there is a risk of exceeding any deadline, the client and contractor will consult with each other to discuss the consequences of the exceedance for further planning.

 Article 11: Suspension

-11.2.
-If the contractor proceeds to suspension, it is in no way obliged to compensate damage and costs that arise in any way as a result.
+11.2 If the contractor suspends the performance, it is in no way obligated to compensate for any damages or costs incurred as a result.
 The provisions of Article 10 do not apply in the event of suspension.

 Article 12: Retention of title

-12.1.
-The goods delivered within the framework of the agreement remain the property of the contractor until the client has fully complied with all financial obligations under the agreement concluded with the contractor.
-The Client is not authorized to pledge or in any other way encumber that which falls under the retention of title.
-The Client must always do everything that can reasonably be expected of it to safeguard the Contractor's property rights.
-If third parties seize the goods delivered subject to retention of title or wish to establish or enforce (property law) rights thereon, the client is obliged to immediately inform the contractor thereof.
-Furthermore, the client undertakes to insure and keep insured the goods delivered subject to retention of title against fire, explosion and water damage as well as against theft and to make the policy of this insurance available to the contractor for inspection on first request.
-In the event of a payment from the insurance company, the contractor is entitled to these tokens.
+12.1 The goods delivered under the agreement remain the property of the contractor until the client has fully fulfilled all financial obligations under the agreement concluded with the contractor.
+The client is not authorized to pledge or otherwise encumber the goods subject to the retention of title.
+The client must always do everything that can reasonably be expected of them to safeguard the contractor's ownership rights.
+If third parties seize the goods delivered under retention of title or wish to establish or assert (property law) rights thereto, the client is obligated to immediately inform the contractor thereof.
+Furthermore, the client undertakes to insure and keep insured the goods delivered under retention of title against fire, explosion, and water damage, as well as against theft, and to make the insurance policy available to the contractor for inspection upon first request.
+In the event of any payment from the insurance company, the contractor is entitled to these funds.

 Article 13: Prices and payment conditions

-13.2.
-Payment of the contractor's invoices must be made, without suspension or set-off, within 14 days of the invoice date.
+13.2 Payment of the contractor's invoices must be made, without suspension or offset, within 14 days of the invoice date.

-13.3.
-If the client does not (fully) fulfill his payment obligation towards the contractor within the agreed term, he is deemed to be in default by operation of law and he owes interest on the outstanding invoice amount – without prior summons or notice of default being required – from the day on which the invoice should have been paid up to the day on which the invoice is paid in full. this interest
+13.3 If the client fails to (fully) meet their payment obligations to the contractor within the agreed term, they will be deemed to be in default by operation of law and will owe interest on the outstanding invoice amount—without prior notice or demand—from the date the invoice should have been paid until the date the invoice is paid in full.
+This interest amounts to one-twelfth of the statutory annual interest rate applicable at the time of invoicing for each month (or part thereof) that the payment term is exceeded.

-13.4.
-All costs, both judicial and extrajudicial, that are incurred with regard to the collection of the amount owed by the client and not paid on time, are for the account of the client.
-The submission of the relevant invoices is sufficient as proof of the indebtedness of these costs.
+13.4 All costs, both judicial and extrajudicial, incurred in connection with the collection of amounts owed by the client and not paid on time are the client's responsibility.
+Submission of the relevant invoices suffices to prove the liability for these costs.

-13.5.
-Objections regarding the invoice must be submitted in writing to the contractor within 7 days of the date of the invoice.
-The payment term is not suspended as a result of such an objection.
+13.5 Objections regarding the invoice must be submitted to the contractor in writing within 7 days of the invoice date.
+The payment term will not be suspended as a result of such an objection.

 Article 14: Guarantees

-14.1.
-The contractor has the right to demand security from the client in the form of a suretyship, bank guarantee, deposit or other form of security if there is reasonable doubt as to whether the client will meet its payment obligation.
+14.1 The Contractor has the right to demand security from the Client in the form of a surety, bank guarantee, deposit, or other form of security if there is reasonable doubt as to whether the Client will meet its payment obligation.

-14.2.
-The amount for which security must be provided will not exceed the amount that the client will owe to the contractor over a period of six months with regard to the agreed services and/or deliveries.
-The Client will have to comply with such a request from the Contractor within two weeks.
+14.2 The amount for which security must be provided will not exceed the amount the client owes the contractor over a six-month period for the agreed services and/or deliveries.
+The client must comply with such a request from the contractor within two weeks.

-14.3.
-As soon as the need to provide security is no longer present, the contractor will inform you that the security deposit or bank guarantee or another form of security may lapse or the deposit will be refunded.
+14.3 As soon as the need for security no longer exists, the contractor will notify the client that the surety, bank guarantee or other form of security may lapse or that the security deposit will be refunded.

 Article 15: Grounds for cancellation